theresali-apple/web-app/Instruction.md

 Prerequisites:
+1. You have login as a user with full cloudformation access, can get template summary, can retrieve IAM roles, etc.
+   Otherwise, you may get an error when loading the template.
+   You don't need the privileges to provision all resources, as cloudformation will retrieve the provided role to action on your behavior.
-1. You are in ap-southeast-2 region, otherwise, the template will throw errors as it cannot find any subnet meet requirements.
+2. You are in ap-southeast-2 region, otherwise, the template will throw errors as it cannot find any subnet meet requirements.
-2. You have created an IAM role with provided privileges (rolepolicy.json) for cloud formation to create all the resources.
+3. You have created an IAM role with provided privileges (rolepolicy.json) for cloud formation to create all the resources.
    Here is the steps on creating the required role - IAM -> Roles -> Create role: trusted entity: AWS service, use case: cloudformation, then click on create policy and paste the contents in JSON tab.
    Last, attach the created policy to the new role.